-Is there a difference between cost and price when it comes to DIY Carpet Cleaning in Melbourne?
+Is there a difference between cost and price when it comes to Carpet Cleaning?

 Have you ever browsed through parenting forums?
 If you have, you probably would of come across threads like this about DIY carpet cleaning: